OC Transpo digs into reserves, weighs layoffs to fill $50M hole | CBC News

 "Still, a small number of individuals will be affected by this decision and those announcements will be made early next year."

-But some city councillors objected that it isn't fair to riders, as the changes mean ditching about a dozen 200-series routes and reducing service by roughly 74,000 hours.
+Some city councillors object that it isn't fair to riders as the changes mean ditching about a dozen 200-series routes and reducing service by roughly 74,000 hours.

-Capital ward Coun.
+Capital Coun.
 Shawn Menard said costs keep going up without any noticeable improvement to service.

-"We can't have this kind of service reliability and increase fares at the same time," Menard said at the end of a transit commission meeting Tuesday.
+"We can't have this kind of service reliability and increase fares at the same time," Menard said at the end of the meeting.

 He said riders "shouldn't have to pay more for less service."